Swarms and norms: refiguring the multitude

 This post is excerpted from Chapter 3 of Life Changing: A Philosophical Guide

-Epic change: how to make ‘today’ a moment of vision
+Epic change: Foucault on ‘today’ as a moment of vision

 GenevaCrossing.Silhouette

-What we need today, more than anything else, are leaders – leaders who are capable of synthesizing the chaos of our times and steering us through it.
-We need circuit-breakers, disruptors, leaders who look for opportunities in a crisis – leaders with the resilience to confront the present as a moment of crisis, the agility to mobilize multiple resources to deal with it, and the vision to project positive outcomes from out of the crisis, to inspire popular support and mark new paths into the future.
+It’s time that we all took stock of the amazing times we live in.
+Because what we need today, more than anything else, are leaders – people that are capable of synthesising the chaos of the present, engaging with these changes and steering us through them.
+We need circuit-breakers, disruptors, people who look for opportunities in a crisis – people with the resilience to confront the present as a moment of crisis, the agility to mobilize multiple resources to deal with it, and the vision to mark new paths into the future.
 Today, our challenges are global in scope, yet so are our opportunities.
-The breakthrough initiatives that will define the coming decades will connect our challenges and opportunities in unforeseen ways, putting us on common paths towards goals that previous generations didn’t know existed.
+The breakthrough initiatives that will define the coming decades will connect challenges and opportunities in unforeseen ways, putting us on paths towards goals that previous generations didn’t know existed.
 The great leaders of history have always been disruptive thinkers.
-[Read more...]

 Five books that shaped my thinking